MarkDucommun/daycare-drop-off-tracker/Backlog.md

 ***

-### I can see what my origin is in the Trip Tracker
+### DONE I can see what my origin is in the Trip Tracker

 - State - DELIVERED
 - Acceptance Criteria